sun770311/FinSense/README.md

 1. **Download Stock Data**: Fetch daily stock data in CSV format using the Alpha Vantage API.
 The data is cleaned and prepared by sorting, setting index, and forward-filling missing values.

 2. **Load Exogenous Variables**: Fetch S&P 500 Index and IRX (13-week Treasury bill rate) data using Yahoo Finance.
-* Exogenous variables often result in less optimistic predictions
+* Exogenous variables can result in less optimistic prediction
 * Specifically, the IRX (13-week Treasury bill rate) is considered a risk-free rate and serves as a benchmark for the lowest possible return

 3. **Predict Exogenous Values**: Forecast the next 30 days of exogenous variables using linear regression models fitted on historical data.